 Our team can review all evidence to build a strong case on your behalf.

 Schedule a Consultation

-Our legal team at Rubin, Machado & Rosenblum can help you collect compensation for medical expenses and other damages acquired in the workplace.
+Our legal team at Rubin & Machado can help you collect compensation for medical expenses and other damages acquired in the workplace.
 To schedule a complimentary review of your case, call us at (312) 327-2840 or contact us online.